aherbert/gdsc-smlm/docs/calibration_plugins.rst

 When the simulated images have been created the ``sCMOS Analysis`` plugin continues to run as normal to compute a per-pixel model.
 The simulated images will be used to perform the camera analysis.

-.. index:: camera model analysis
+.. index:: !
+Camera Model Analysis

 Camera Model Analysis
 ---------------------